cognitedata/cognite-sdk-js/guides/authentication.md

 ### Get cdf token

-After user has been successfully authenticated, CDF token can be acquired via `await client.getCDFToken()`.
+After the user has been authenticated, you can acquire the CDF token via `await client.getCDFToken()`.
 This method works only for Azure AD authentication flow.
-Here is also ability to check which flow has been used with `loginWithOAuth`:
+You can also check which flow has been used with `loginWithOAuth`:

 ```js
 import { CogniteClient, AZURE_AUTH_POPUP, AAD_OAUTH } from '@cognite/sdk';